Freakwill/pyrimidine/paper/paper.md

 ## An Example to start

-In this section, we demonstrate the fundamental usage of `pyrimidine` through a simple illustration: the classic 0-1 knapsack problem with $n=50$ dimensions.
+In this section, we demonstrate the basic usage of `pyrimidine` with a simple example: the classic 0-1 knapsack problem with $n=50$ dimensions.
 (See more examples on GitHub)

 $$
 \max \sum_i c_ix_i \\